Siyabongahenry/Siyabongahenry/README.md

 I am currently working on my ecommerce website, which I have been building for 5 plus months while learning Asp.net core MVC.
 I chose to build an ecommerce website because it seemed to be challenging, therefore it has helped me to nourish my coding skills.

-My contact details:
-Email: siyabongahenry23@gmail.com
+I can be contacted using this email: siyabongahenry23@gmail.com